jcs-emacs/jcs-emacs/README.md

 needs.
 Here are a few goals that I want this config to accomplished.

-Here are few goals that I want this config to accomplished.
+Here are a few goals that I want this config to be accomplished.

 * Having the same set of key bindings across different